 - Applied areas such as technical and media psychology, work, organizational and economic psychology as well as health psychology

 Do you track your workouts or stream music online?
-How does digitalization impact our your health and occupational environment?
-This comprehensive graduate degree program in Psychology combines general, conventional studies inthe traditional study of psychology with practical applications for a digital society.
+How does digitalization impact your health and occupational environment?
+This comprehensive graduate degree program combines conventional studies in psychology with practical applications found in a digital society.

-On one hand, the program provides conventional, base-knowledge education a sound psychological background focused on about the human experience and human behavior as individuals and in groups corresponding influences on individuals and on groups, over an the entire lifespan.
-Goal is the ability to:
+On one hand, the program provides conventional, base-knowledge education and a sound background in psychology focused on the human experience and human behavior as individuals and in groups as well as corresponding influences on individuals and on groups over an entire lifespan.
+Objectives include the ability to:

 - Understand individual, social, organizational and societal challenges

-- Meet these challenges through diagnosticsassessment, consulting and intervention, diagnosis, counseling, and intervention
+- Meet these challenges through diagnostic assessments, consulting and intervention, diagnosis, counseling, and intervention

-In addition, the program focuses on THE challenges all scientific disciplines currently face: Constant change processess in business, technology, society and culture as well as their impact on individuals, groups, organizations, and society itself.
+In addition, the program focuses on THE challenges all scientific disciplines currently face: Constant change processess in business, technology, society and culture as well as their impact on individuals, groups, and organization.

-This is where the JKU Master's degree in Psychology builds bridges: You can acquire the expertise and strong skills needed set to help shape, drive and steer current change processes in a humane wayin a way that promotes human well-being.
+This is where the JKU Master's degree in Psychology builds bridges: You can acquire expertise and the strong skills needed set to help shape, drive and steer current change processes humanely and in a way that supports our well-being.

 Master of Science (MSc)